svrc/pks-azure-dns-nodes/README.md

 cd ..
 bosh -n update-config --name=pks-azure-dns --type=runtime ./addon.yml
 ```
 5. Update your PKS clusters via the PKS CLI and/or Ops Manager "Apply Pending Changes" button with the PKS upgrade errand enabled.
-This addon will automatically be installed on all worker nodes with the default manifest `pks-dpw-manifest.yml`
+This addon will automatically be installed on all master and worker nodes with the default manifest `pks-dpw-manifest.yml`